dialpad/dialtone/apps/dialtone-documentation/docs/components/scrollbars.md

 ## Limitations

-The DOM structure will differ from the template due to the addition of four elements inside the scrollable element.
-This can make it challenging to use with components that rely on event listeners or may even render it unusable.
+Adding this directive to a DOM element or a Vue component will alter the DOM structure, by adding four elements inside the one that the directive was attached to.

 The added elements are: